evaluation-alex/AWS-SDK-in-NodeJS/README.md

 #### [server/index.js](server/index.js)

-This file is the file is the main server file.
-The things dome by this file are:
+This file is the main server file.
+The things being done by this file are:

-- Create an express app
+- Create an `express` app.
-- Create a http server at port 8080
+- Create a http server at port `8080`.
 - Get the form data using `multer` and `body-parser` modules.
 - Send the file to AWS S3 Bucket using `aws-sdk` module.
 - Update the database for file name or other query related stuff.